-Unless sooner repealed, these regulations have effect for the period of 6 months commencing at the time this regulation comes into operation.
+Unless sooner repealed, these regulations have effect for the period of 3 years commencing at the time this regulation comes into operation.

+Note for this regulation:

-Note: Under the Liquor Control Act 1988 section 175(1d), these regulations expire at the end of the period referred to in regulation 9.
+Under the Liquor Control Act 1988 section 175(1d), these regulations expire at the end of the period referred to in regulation 9.

+[Regulation 9 amended in Gazette 29 Nov 2013 p.
+5466.]